rangle/ngCourse2/handout/di/angular2/injection_beyond_classes.md

 function and in the consumer.
 This is because as a factory we have no `Random` identifier anywhere to access.

-The above example uses Angular 2's `useFactory` recipe.
-When Angular 2 is told to `provide` things using `useFactory`, Angular 2 expects the provided value to be a function.
+The above example uses Angular's `useFactory` recipe.
+When Angular is told to `provide` things using `useFactory`, Angular expects the provided value to be a function.
 Sometimes functions and classes are even more than what's needed.
-Angular 2 has a "recipe" called `useValue` for these cases that works almost exactly the same:
+Angular has a "recipe" called `useValue` for these cases that works almost exactly the same:

 ```typescript